 Although pedestrian fatalities are on the rise nationwide, New York City is currently an exception to the national trend.
 As reported in a New York Times article, pedestrian fatalities hit an all-time low in 2017 with 101 pedestrians killed in traffic crashes – the lowest number since the city began recording pedestrian fatalities in 1910.

 Although the city streets have become less deadly for pedestrians, accidents still occur, often causing serious injuries.
 If you have been injured in a pedestrian accident, contact the New York City pedestrian accident lawyers at Rosenberg, Minc, Falkoff & Wolff, LLP in New York City.
-Our NYC personal injury lawyers are tough advocates for seriously injured pedestrians and can help you fight for justice.
+Our NYC auto accident lawyers are tough advocates for seriously injured pedestrians and can help you fight for justice.

-Hiring a New York City pedestrian accident attorney can be a very positive step toward getting the resources your family needs to recover and toward holding the driver accountable.
+Hiring a New York City personal injury attorney can be a very positive step toward getting the resources your family needs to recover and toward holding the driver accountable.
 RMFW Law has taken hundreds of personal injury claims to trial and our lawyers will fight tooth and nail, utilizing any advantage at our disposal, to maximize the monetary compensation you receive.

 Our team treats every client like family and will meet your needs with compassion and a genuine desire to help.
 We make all decisions with your needs and best interests as our guide.
 Schedule a free meeting with us today.